PapenfussLab/gridss/Readme.md

 Pre-compiled binaries are available at https://github.com/PapenfussLab/GRIDSS/releases.

 GRIDSS is built using htsjdk, so is invoked in the same manner as Picard tools utilities.
 GRIDSS invokes an external alignment tools at multiple point during processing.
-By default this is bowtie2, but can be configured to use bwa mem.
+By default this is bwa mem , but can be configured to use bowtie2 or another aligner.

 ## example/GRIDSS.sh